-- 10.1 We recognise that because of our day to day contact with pupils, we are well placed to observe the outward signs of abuse.
-We therefore establish a safe environment where pupils feel secure and are encouraged to talk openly and are listened to. - 10.2 We are thoroughly committed to teaching all our pupils about risks and place emphasis on them learning about how to minimise risk.
-This is done through our (add or delete as needed to reflect your setting) CPRE programme and through the academy engaging in national and local initiatives such as; anti-bullying awareness days, e-safety programmes, and other programmes which raise their awareness and increase their understanding.
+10.1 We recognise that because of our day to day contact with pupils, we are well placed to observe the outward signs of abuse.
+We therefore establish a safe environment where pupils feel secure and are encouraged to talk openly and are listened to.

+10.2 We are thoroughly committed to teaching all our pupils about risks and place emphasis on them learning about how to minimise risk.
+This is done through our CPRE programmes, and through the academy engaging in national and local initiatives such as; anti-bullying awareness days, esafety programmes, and other programmes which raise their awareness and increase their understanding.

-10.3 Anti-Bullying and Peer-on-Peer Abuse
+10.3 Anti-Bullying and Child-on-Child Abuse

-- We actively seek to raise awareness of and prevent all forms of peer-on-peer abuse by educating governors, our senior leadership team, staff, pupils, and parents about this issue. - This includes training governors, the senior leadership team, and staff on the nature, prevalence and effect of peer-on-peer abuse, and how to prevent, identify, and respond to it. - Please refer to the peer-on-peer abuse policy for more information about how we prevent bullying and wider forms of peer-on-peer abuse. - If any pupil / member of staff / parent / carer has a concern about bullying, they should report it to a member of staff.
+- We actively seek to raise awareness of and prevent all forms of child-on-child abuse by educating governors, our senior leadership team, staff, pupils, and parents about this issue. - This includes training governors, senior leadership team, and staff on the nature, prevalence and effect of child-on-child abuse, and how to prevent, identify, and respond to it. - Please refer to the child-on-child abuse policy for more information about how we prevent bullying and wider forms of child-on-child abuse. - If any pupil / member of staff / parent / carer has a concern about bullying, they should report it to a member of staff.